MetaID-Labs/metaid/README.md

 const theMessage = await GroupMessage.get('0x1234567890')

 // 2. create a like resource.
-// We use `belongsTo` api to create a resource with its related resource to represent a 1-to-1 relationship. await Like.belongsTo(theMessage).create()
+// use `belongsTo` api to create a resource with its related resource to represent a 1-to-1 relationship. await Like.belongsTo(theMessage).create()
 ```